 René Lalique was Art Nouveau’s most important jeweler.
 He developed a new stylistic language based on sinuous interpretations of natural forms and championed non-precious materials such as enamel, glass, and horn.
 The resulting pieces were both dramatic and ethereal, and very influential among other jewelers who went on to work in the Art Nouveau style.

 Made in about 1895, this brooch shows Lalique’s developing interest in stylized motifs from nature.
 Generally, he tended to distance himself from conventional precious stones.
 However, it was designed for Tiffany & Co. and perhaps as a result is realized in conventional diamonds.

 The diamonds may be conventional but there are no stones that beat them when it comes to a good sparkle.
-I think that in comparison with the other pieces, this one is almost casual, an every-day thing to be worn to the office.
+I think that in comparison with the other pieces, this one is almost casual, an everyday thing to be worn to the office.

 Philippe Wolfers was one of the most prestigious of the Art Nouveau jewelers working in Belgium.
 Similar to his Parisian contemporary René Lalique, the natural world was his great inspiration.
-Exotic orchids feature in the work of both, their fluid lines rendering themselves beautifully to Art Nouveau style.
+Exotic orchids feature in the work of both, their fluid lines rendering themselves beautifully in Art Nouveau style.
 The technical achievement of enameling in plique-a-jour (backless) enamel on these gently rolling surfaces is impressive.

 Have you ever visited The Victoria and Albert Museum jewelry collection?
 What are your favorite pieces?
-Would you wear nature inspired jewelry?
+Would you wear nature-inspired jewelry?